 Hard times are harder on farmers

 - Talk about it.
-Sharing about your struggles with friends, family, or a mental health professional can help.
+Don’t try to go it alone or just tough it out.
+Sharing your struggles with friends, family, or a mental health professional can help.

-- Remember burnout makes things worse.
+- Remember, burnout makes things worse.
 Working harder and faster, putting in longer hours, or working extra jobs (as the National Young Farmers Coalition says 75 percent of farmers do) might seem like solutions in the short run, but they can end up taking a heavy emotional toll.

 Know the signs